Save Money With Flat Fee MLS Listings

 - Legal advice regarding offers and closing the sale.

 The total cost of a flat fee listing plus a la carte services will depend on which additional services are purchased.

 How to Choose a Brokerage or Agent to Post a Flat Fee Listing

 There are a lot of brokerages and realtors who offer mere posting services.
 Beyond pricing, there are a few things to consider when picking the one to work with:

 1. Can you add a la carte services down the road?
 It’s quite possible that you’ll decide that there are things you don’t want to do (like staging) or things that you realize would be helpful after your listing goes live.
+Add things as uptown jungle fun park to do list of things you should do.
 It’s a good idea to choose a company that allows you to add services as you discover that you need them.

 2. Does the company or realtor post your listing anywhere beyond the local MLS?
 Make sure they also post it to REALTOR.ca and ideally also to other real estate websites.

 3. What kind of online reviews does the company or realtor have?
 Be sure to pick someone who has outstanding customer service reviews.

 Selling your own home takes a lot of time and effort.
 Choosing a flat fee service provider who exceeds your expectations can go a long way to minimizing your own workload and stress.